b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 And that's it.
 Three methods, three similar results.
 Time to make that door swap.

-> Note, the code presented above will likely work right only for the three doors
+> Note, the code presented above may not work for other number of doors
-> scenario.
-Other number of doors will require some modifications.
+> scenarios.